Andyaramchung/andyaramchung.github.io/BUILDING.md

 cloud.

-To upload the changes on this website, type in "git add *" then "git commit -m "<description of changes>" then "git push"
+To upload the changes on this website:
+1. Make changes on VSCode
+2. Initiate Hugo on Terminal by typing in "hugo"
+3. Use source control to push the changes.